-Appendix A will outline the specific times the school is open from and the time morning and afternoon registration takes place.
-Each class/form teacher/tutor has the responsibility for keeping an accurate record of attendance.
+The school is open from 8:30 am.
+Morning registration takes place at 8:45 and afternoon registration at 1:05pm.
+Each class teacher has the responsibility for keeping an accurate record of attendance.

-The attendance register must be completed by the class teacher.
-(Attendance code / and $\setminus$ for pupils who are present.)
+The attendance register must be completed by the class teacher by 9.00 am or 1:15pm (Attendance code / and \ for pupils who are present.)